HubSpot/Singularity/Docs/reference/examples.md

 ## Creating the Request

 All deployments belong to requests, before you can deploy you need to create a request.
-A request represents your service, or the scheduled job.
+A request represents your service or scheduled job.

 Create a [new request](http://vagrant-singularity:7099/singularity/requests/new) and set the following: